Enesozkan20/Enesozkan20/README.md

 <h2 align="center">A passionate frontend developer from Türkiye and Germany</h3>

 # 💫 About Me:
-🌱 I’m currently learning new technologies (Python, Redux, Trello, Firebase...) and I'm still improving myself.<br><br>👨‍💻 All of my projects are available at https://github.com/Enesozkan20<br><br>💬 Ask me about React JS and Javascript<br><br>📫 How to reach me enesozkanzkn@gmail.com<br><br>⚡ Fun fact I am responsible, motivated and disciplined.
+🌱 I’m currently learning new technologies (Python, Redux, Trello, Firebase...) and I'm still improving myself.<br><br>👨‍💻 All of my projects are available at https://github.com/Enesozkan20<br><br>💬 Ask me about React JS and Python<br><br>📫 How to reach me enesozkanzkn@gmail.com<br><br>⚡ Fun fact I am responsible, motivated and disciplined.

 ## 🌐 Socials: